adrienfunel/tennis-tournament-simulator/README.md

 # tennis-tournament-simulator :tennis:
-Service designed to simulate a multi-player tennis tournament and provide the outcome
+Service designed to simulate a multi-player tennis tournament and provide the outcome.

 ## Description
 This service takes the number of participating players as an input and run a simulation of a tennis tournament.
 The players are attributed skill scores (power, technique, endurance) to be used to generate the result of their matches.
 The tournament is a single-elimination tournament (inspired by Grand Slam tennis), the winner will move on to the next round and face the winner of the round with the incremented seed.
-Every match is entirely simulated in the `game.py` module.
+Every match is entirely simulated in the `src\game.py` module.
 The score is logged and passed to the bracket class object.
 The detailed results are to be found in the log file.